zachpino/digital-media-s18/week3/unusual.md

 </html>
 ```

-Now, let's move on to
+Now, let's move on to adding rich media like [images and videos](image.md).